 Save the changes and test this function by uploading an SVG file to the WordPress media library.

-Adding an SVG File to Elementor Page
+Adding an SVG File to an Elementor Page

 Scalable vector graphics in SVG format are useful in many different scenarios.
 They’re versatile, interactive, and easy to create with a graphics editor.
 Upgrade your logo or icons to SVG format and you will notice how much sharper and clearer they look.